 - Click once on the box for "Display 1" and make note of the scale percentage.
 Next, click on Display #2 and set its Scale percentage to match with Display #1.
 As an example, many newer laptops will have "Display 1" (the laptop display) set for 125% or 150%.
 Click on the box for "Display 2" and change the scale percentage to match with Display 1 (e.g., 125% or 150%).
 After doing so, you can optionally set the displays to "Duplicate these displays" if preferred (and/or if that's how the display setting was configured during step 1).

 Make sure that the laptop has a working Internet connection.
 Open up the browser and try to go to a website to ensure the Internet connection is working.
 If it's not working, Conferences i/o won't work either.

 Audience responses are not displaying in the Live Content Slide

 It's possible your attendees haven't responded yet.
 Your slide contains live content which will update in real-time as audience members submit their responses.
 Before responses are received each possible option will be displayed as having been selected by 0% of the audience.
 When audience members begin submitting their responses the poll results will update accordingly.

-For learn more about testing live polls, see our video "How to Test Polls".
+For learn more about testing live polls, see How to Test Polls.
 You can change the on-screen behavior of polls so that there's a countdown timer, or you could opt for a "manually advance to results" option.
 Learn more.